DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxBullet/1 Configuration/Configuration.md

 ---
 ##### shortDescription
-An object that specifies configuration options for the **Bullet** widget.
+An object that specifies configuration options for the **Bullet** UI component.

 ---
 #####See Also#####